 - You can also work with the Android Enterprise demo and test device policy controller.

 - Dig down into features and implementation with Google Developer site for Android Enterprise and Android Developer site for Android Enterprise.
-Or see features by version: Android 5 Lollipop; Android 6 Marshmallow; Android 7 Nougat; Android 8 Oreo; and Android 9 Pie.
-Android Q is coming out very soon, for now, see our summary and links article.
+Or see features by version: Android 5 Lollipop; Android 6 Marshmallow; Android 7 Nougat; Android 8 Oreo; Android 9 Pie; and Android 10.

 - Also see Google Play API for EMM (EMMs use this to deploy apps from Managed Google Play) and the Android Management API, which is a Google service that can act as middleware between a management platform and Android devices.
 (Here’s the client Device Policy Controller app for it.)